Billy McKinney Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 11th in the league.
+- The Orioles pitching staff is 11th in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.19).
+- The Orioles have a 4.15 team ERA that ranks 15th among all MLB pitching staffs.

-- Orioles pitchers combine to give up 117 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Orioles pitchers combine to rank 12th in baseball in home runs given up (117 total, 1.1 per game).

-- The righty last appeared on Saturday against the Tampa Bay Rays, when he went 5 2/3 innings, allowing two earned runs while giving up three hits.
+- In his last appearance on Sunday against the Tampa Bay Rays, the righty threw 4 1/3 innings, giving up three earned runs while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.